-SF Planning is evaluating the medium- to long-term future of Caltrain stations in southeast San Francisco.
-In March 2020, SF Planning - in partnership with the San Francisco County Transportation Authority (SFCTA), the San Francisco Municipal Transportation Agency (SFMTA), and Caltrain - began to explore options should the extents of a planned rail tunnel under Portrero Hill require the redesign or relocation of the Caltrain 22nd Street Station.
-Acknowledging the Planning Commission's charge to center the Planning Department's work program around racial and social equity through Commission Resolution No. 20738, as well as prior commitments to a future Bayview station, the Study's scope was subsequently expanded to include a priority to restore regional rail access to the Bayview-Hunters Point neighborhoods.
+This work is looking at the medium- to long-term future of Caltrain stations in southeast San Francisco.
+Beginning in March 2020, this study, then known as the 22nd Street Station Location Study, worked with the SFCTA to explore options should the extents of a planned rail tunnel under Potrero Hill require the redesign or relocation of the Caltrain 22nd Street Station.
+Acknowledging the Planning Commission's charge to center the Planning Department's work program around racial and social equity through Commission Resolution No. 20738, as well as prior commitments to a future Oakdale station, the Study's scope was subsequently expanded to include a priority to restore regional rail access to the Bayview-Hunters Point neighborhoods.
 The work was then renamed to the Southeast Rail Station Study.

-The Southeast Rail Station Study builds on many decades of planning and operational changes in the southeast rail corridor.
+Southeast Rail Station Study builds on many decades of planning and operational changes in the southeast rail corridor.
 All of these efforts must work together and complement one another.